firstandthird/multishot/README.md

 `template`
 A handlebars HTML file to use as the combined template.
 See custom template section for more information.

+`prefix`
+Prefix will be added to the output file.
+Example: dev-20131015.png

 ## Custom Templates